infra-at-scale/organization-template/README.md

 * Storage account name for state backend
 * Blob container name for state backend

-4. The workflow will:
+5. The workflow will:

 * Replace placeholders in Terraform files
 * Rename folders to your actual subscription name
 * Open a Pull Request with the changes

+> [!TIP]
+> The process is fully automated and beginner-friendly.
-✅ No need to clone or install anything locally.
+> You don't need to clone the repository or install anything locally.

 ---